Ruben Aguilar: Early life

 Ruben Aguilar was born on 26 April 1993 in Grenoble, Isère.

 Club career

 Aguilar joined Auxerre in 2014 from Grenoble.
 He made his Ligue 2 debut on 1 August 2014 against Le Havre in a 2–0 home win.
-In the 2016–17 season, he played 30 league matches for Auxerre.
+In the 2016–17 season, he played 30 league matches for the club.

 In May 2017, Aguilar signed with Montpellier.
 On 6 August 2019, he joined Monaco on a five-year deal.

 International career

 On 9 November 2020, Aguilar was called-up to the France national team for the first time, having previously never played for France at any level.

 Personal life

 Aguilar was born in Grenoble, Isère to a French mother and a Spanish father.
 He was once called to the Bolivia national team even though he has no Bolivian descent, due to a Football Manager database mismatch.